AdobeDocs/commerce-merchant-services.en/help/store-fulfillment/app-setup.md

 >[!NOTE]
 >
->See [Store Assist fulfillment workflows](store-assist-modules.md) to learn more about the Store Assist app.
+>Learn more about the Store Assist app by reviewing the [Store Assist fulfillment workflows](store-assist-modules.md) topic.

 ## Configure the Store Assist App